- Acceptable Use Policy and User Agreement

 Information security requires the participation and support from all members of the F&M community with access to information assets.
 It is the responsibility of every member of the F&M community to help ensure that all information assets are kept secure and available.
 Information about how to change the password associated with your F&M NetID is found on the account management page at password.fandm.edu.
 Log in and follow the directions.

 This policy applies to all members of the F&M community, which includes, but is not limited to employees, students, visitors, volunteers, third parties, contractors, consultants, clients, temporaries, and others (collectively known as "users"), who have access to, support, administer, manage, or maintain F&M information assets.

-The College Information Technology Committee periodically reviews and revises this policy based upon emerging best practices.
+The College Infrastructure Committee periodically reviews and revises this policy based upon emerging best practices.

 Passwords are a critical aspect of information security; they are the front line of protection for user accounts.
 A poorly chosen password may result in the compromise of F&M's entire campus network.
 Therefore, all F&M users are responsible for taking the appropriate precautions while selecting and securing their passwords.